stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 MkUser "No" (Other "Dr.") 74
 ```

-It is possible to use this syntax to set and / or update
+It is possible to use this syntax to set and/or update
 several record fields at once:

 ```idris